jakop345/cloudron-box/README.md

 ** Verify using `sudo reloadnginx.sh --check`.
 This should print 'OK'

 * Set your hostname to 'mybox.cloudron.us'
+** On Mac, settings the hostname through command line resets the name periodically.
+   Using the network control panel, always appends a .local suffix.
+   Workaround: sudo scutil --set HostName mybox.cloudron.us

-* export FQDN='mybox.cloudron.us'
-** Add the above domain to your /etc/hosts
+* export FQDN='mybox.cloudron.us' (add this to your .bashrc) ** Add the above domain to your /etc/hosts
-** All apps will be installed as subdomains of the above FQDN
+** All apps will be installed as hypened-subdomains of the above FQDN

 Running
 -------